RGBeee/lighthouse-web-notes/README.md

 ## Summary

-This repository is a practice session in the use of GIT.
+The use of this file is intended for practice in the use of GIT.